The Bluebird Connection

 We were still at the Sun Hotel, but we had also built a large bungalow nearby, which we offered to him as a private residence, allowing him some degree of privacy.
 This is now Coniston Lodge Apartments.
 The rest of the team stayed at the Sun Hotel as usual.
 Sadly there was to be no record this time.
 On the 4th January 1967, attempting to set a speed in excess of 300mph, the Bluebird became airborne and crashed, killing its pilot.

-Now 34 Years later the remains of the Bluebird boat have just been recovered from the depths of Coniston Water by a team of divers led by my friend Bill Smith, and it is hoped that it will soon be on view at the Ruskin Museum here in Coniston.
+Now 34 Years later the remains of the Bluebird boat have just been recovered from the depths of Coniston Water by a team of divers led by Bill Smith, and it is hoped that it will soon be on view at the Ruskin Museum here in Coniston.

 Plans are now well advanced to rebuild and return “Bluebird” to her former glory, so her return to Coniston may take a little longer than at first anticipated.